Resources & updates from the Hudson High School media center

 - A wide-open space with many tables.
 Great for group projects.

-- A Digital Den with 14 new Mac computers, two smart TVs (with Apple TVs), a large green screen for chroma key video recording, four Oculus Quest virtual reality headsets.
+- A Digital Den with 14 brand-new Mac computers, two smart TVs (with Apple TVs), a large green screen for chroma key video recording, four Oculus Quest virtual reality headsets.

 - A Collaboration Station where small groups can work together on projects.
 This room has two HDTVs with cables to connect iPads.

 - A small-group study room with comfortable couches.